Get the right information straight to your inbox

 The problem with most of these things is that they either cost you a lot of money or time investment.

-However, you can avoid these investments if you take a moment to take stock of the assets you may already have and then telling the site owners how you can use them to provide value to the site owners.
+However, you can avoid these investments if you take a moment to take stock of the assets you may already have and then tell the site owners how you can use them to provide value to the site owners.
 Some examples of what you can do!

 Using your assets to provide them value often costs much less than giving them money or content.